-The School has two wholly owned trading subsidiaries that both made material financial surpluses for the benefit of the School and its objectives.
-Berkhamsted School Enterprises Limited operates the various commercial activities of Berkhamsted School and from these generated profit before tax and gift aid of £111k (2020; £10k).
+The School has two wholly owned trading subsidiaries.
+Berkhamsted School Enterprises Limited runs the various commercial activities of Berkhamsted School, and due to these not yet having returned to full operation since the pandemic these activities generated a loss of £36k (2021: profit of £111k).
 Berkhamsted Day Nursery Limited provides day-care to babies and children under 3 years old and out of school hours care for Prep and Pre-Prep pupils.
-The Nursery company generated profit before tax and gift aid of £86k (2020; £21k).
-The financial performance of both companies was significantly affected by the disruption caused by the COVID-19 pandemic, however they both received an allocation of the business interruption insurance income during the year (as a result of losses experienced from the suspension of activities) which improved their reported results.
-The value of this insurance income was $\pounds 112k$ for Berkhamsted Day Nursery Limited and $\pounds 272k$ for Berkhamsted School Enterprises Limited.
+The Nursery company generated a profit before tax and gift aid of £164k (2021: £86k).